 If a house already has hardwood I will do my best to re-finish it, because refinishing is cheaper than installing new carpet.
 I also like the look of hardwood floors and buyers love them.
 I can re-finish a 1,500 square foot house that is mostly hardwood for about $2,000.

 Some people like to use laminate flooring because it looks like hardwood, but is cheaper.
 I don’t like laminate because I think it looks and feels cheap.
 It also tends to wear very fast if not taken care of and it cannot be re-finished like hardwood.

 For more information on how to fix and flips homes including how to find properties, how to finance them, how to repair them and how to make the most money fix and flipping, check out my new book Fix and Flip Your Way to Financial Freedom.
-The book available at Amazon as a 171 page eBook here.
+The book available at Amazon as an eBook or paperback here.

 How much does it cost to replace fixtures in a house?

 Another great update to a house is replacing the light and plumbing fixtures.
 A house with brand new lights, door handles and faucets that all match, can transform a home.
 I like to use antique bronze, but we have also used brushed nickel.
 Light fixtures are as cheap as 2 for $20 for basic bedroom and bathroom lights.
 A nice chandelier can be bought for under $150 as well as a nice ceiling fan.
 Door handles are $20 or less depending on the style and faucets run from $35 to $150.
 For an entire house you can replace the lights, door handles and faucets for about $1,200 installed.